Gaby6784/Company_Classifier/README.md

 Some companies may remain unlabeled if their description does not meet the minimum similarity required for any label. **This is intentional** - it helps avoid assigning misleading or noisy classifications.

-## Example output
+### Example output - labeled
 > SK Fish Market is a company categorized under fish processing.
 It is located in Assam, India.","['Fish Processing Services', 'Packaging Services for Seafood']",Retail,"Meat, Fish & Seafood Stores",Fish and Seafood Retailers,"['Livestock Dealer Services', 'Fishing and Hunting Services', 'Meat Processing Services', 'Seafood Processing Services', 'Ice Production Services', 'Food Processing Services', 'Market Research Services']

+### Example output - unlabeled
+>"Kabowa Villas is a villa located in Kampala, Uganda.","['Accommodation Services', 'Villa Rental Services']",Services,Resorts,Hotels (except Casino Hotels) and Motels,[]

-The output is copied from the input file, where was created a new column 'insurance_label'.
+The examples are copied from the input file, where was created a new column 'insurance_label'.

 ## Evaluation Strategy